DaneWeber/presentations/UnicornProjectFiveIdeals/UnicornProjectFiveIdeals.md

-# Unicorn Project Five Ideals
+# Five Ideals of DevOps

+From Gene Kim's _The Unicorn Project_